 Private Ground Water Wells (Centers for Disease Control and Prevention)

-Protect Yourself from Coliform Bacteria in Well Water (North Carolina Department of Public Health) (PDF — 814.01 KB)
+Protect Yourself from Coliform Bacteria in Well Water (North Carolina Department of Health and Human Services) (PDF — 814.01 KB)

 Uranium in Your Well Water (Idaho Department of Health and Welfare) (PDF — 78.98 KB)